-[09:41] First question is, let’s just say, what was the insight that your students came to as a result of shifting their furniture?
-They said, “Now, you’re the first person to see this is going to answer that question, but then you’re going to ask a question.”
+[09:41] First question is, let’s just say, “What was the insight that your students came to as a result of shifting their furniture?”
+Then I said, “Now, the first person to see this is going to answer that question, but then you’re going to ask a question.”

 Derek: [10:05] There’s a chain in the effort.

 Enoch: [10:08] There’s a chain and it encourages students’ listening to each other, faculty to listening to each other.
 Faculty are much more interactive.